Be Prepared: Public Safety, Disasters and Power Shutdowns

 Sonoma County’s Mediterranean climate, distinguished by warm, wet winters and calm, dry summers, creates conditions that are ideal for agriculture, but also may result in occasional seasonal weather-related events.

 - PG&E is adding approximately 1,300 weather stations by 2022 to provide improved awareness of fire danger conditions.
-There are currently 13 installed in Sonoma County.
-For more information on weather stations click here.
+For information on weather stations click here.

 - PG&E will be installing approximately 600 cameras by 2022 to enhance real-time monitoring across high fire-risk areas.
-There are currently three cameras in Sonoma County, but the entire network of cameras can be viewed at any time here: www.Alertwildfire.org
+The entire network of cameras can be viewed at any time here: www.Alertwildfire.org

 - As a safety precaution, if elevated weather conditions include a potential fire risk, PG&E could shut off power in local cities and towns in Sonoma County.
 Just like each day’s weather, circumstances for each Public Safety Power Shutoff will be unique.